-Since the pond was renovated and new walkways, dipping platform and benches were introduced, it has continued to thrive.
-It is visited by many people, some to pond dip and some just to look at it.
+Since the pond was originally revamped with new walkways, dipping platform and benches, it has continued to thrive.
+The woodwork is however now in need of replacement and the Trustees are looking to replace the dipping platform with one made from composite material … so watch this space.
+The area is due for further work shortly.
+It is still visited by many people, some to pond dip and some just to look at it.
 It has become a very tranquil place.
-Although brambles and weeds had taken over most of the banking, these are now been mainly removed on the green side of the pond to allow a much clearer view.
-The oposite bank has been left in its wild, natural state, to provide shelter and protection.
+The brambles and weeds on the nearside bank are managed to allow a much clearer view across the pond.
+The opposite bank has been left in its wild, natural state, to provide shelter and protection.

 The pond itself is teaming with life, both with plants and animals.
 We have 4 different colours of water lilies, bull rushes, water iris and many more plant species living in the margins and water body itself.
 Plus, within the water body we have several varieties of pond weeds providing vital oxygen to the water.